sapphire-cord/eval/README.md

 ```

 ## Using the command
-After initialized call the command with your prefix + whatever name you choosed at initialization and pass it a script of the choosen backend language, additionally these extra variables are exposed globally in the context of eval to make it more useful:
+After initialized, call the command with your prefix + whatever name you choosed at initialization and pass it a script of the choosen backend language, additionally these extra variables are exposed globally in the context of eval to make it more useful:
 - `ctx` The command context.
 - `bot` Alias to ctx.Bot
 - `session` Alias to ctx.Session

 Which lets you do almost anything you can do in Go, only dynamically from Discord!

+The eval backends also strip off codeblocks from the input so feel free to put your code inside a fancy codeblock.

 ## More
 Feel free to suggest or contribute new backends.